OxfordIHTM/seychelles-statistics/README.md

 research continued continued within the partnership.

-By 2025, three years on from the start of the partnership, very little has progressed and been implemented from these informal, ad hoc plans whilst the partnership continued to more research capacity-building focusing on other types of research skills (e.g. qualitative research), on student placement projects for University of Oxford Masters students, and other research efforts (e.g. cancer screening, cancer awareness, cancer quality-of-care).
+By 2025, three years on from the start of the partnership, very little has progressed and has been implemented from these informal, ad hoc plans whilst the partnership continued to more research capacity-building focusing on other types of research skills (e.g. qualitative research), on student placement projects for University of Oxford Masters students, and other research efforts (e.g. cancer screening, cancer awareness, cancer quality-of-care).
 During this period and in all these activities, the same challenges and issues related to data identified in 2022 keep propping up.

 It is within this background that the `seystats` project is being (re-)launched.
 The current motivation is to try to get moving in a more